 The day to day struggle of living with a chronic pain condition can be very stressful which in turn makes the condition worse

-The worse thing is no longer being able to keep up witch social and family connections
+The worst thing is no longer being able to keep up with social and family connections

 Most people are unaware of the day to day struggle that comes with living with a Chronic Pain Condition.